tImIhAcK/blog-project-django/README.md

 # blog-project-django

 ## Still in development
-## Done with the post system, working on the comment system
+## Done with the post system and the comment system
+## working on adding more functionalities